Book Review – Sir Ernest Shackleton’s South

 South is Sir Ernest’s account of the expedition, taken from his own logs and the journals of several men who served with him.
 It’s a story of incredible courage and fortitude; the expedition failed when the flagship Endurance was crushed in an ice pack and Shackleton was forced to lead his crew of 28 back to safety.
-Adrift on the ice for more than five months, the party took to the three open lifeboats when the ice broke up and made it 346 miles to an uninhabited island.
-Shackleton then took the strongest of the boats and five companions to try and reach South Georgia, a small island visited by whaling ships.
+Adrift on the ice for more than five months, the party took to the three open lifeboats when the ice broke up; they made it 346 miles to uninhabited Elephant Island.
+Shackleton then took five companions and the strongest of the boats to try and reach South Georgia, a small island visited by whaling ships.
 After two weeks in stormy seas, a hurricane-force gale, and 800 miles of open water, the tiny boat landed on the unsettled side of that island.
-Shackleton then led two men across 32 miles of glacier and mountain terrain to reach help.
+Shackleton then led two men on foot across 32 miles of glacier and mountain terrain to reach help.
 It took four months for the rescue ship to fight back through the ice pack, but in the end all 28 men in his crew survived.

 (The sister ship Aurora, intended to meet and support Shackleton from the other side of the Pole, had its own catastrophe and lost three men of its 28.)